There is no such thing as a weekend;

 These are just a few statements I’ve made before realizing it’s all about the mindset and attitude I have.
 (Thanks to my thoughtful husband!)
 Whether it’s spending time with my loved ones or washing the dishes, if I don’t want to do it from the start [and from the heart], it’s partial and not wholehearted.

-I’m also not referring to situations where you physically might not be able to do something (“broke a leg, can’t run”).
+I’m also not referring to situations where you physically might not do something (“broke a leg, can’t run”).
 I’m referring to those things in life, in our daily grind, that we can do, but they require self-discipline.
 I’m also not saying work, work, work every day.
 This isn’t about skipping rest days and Sabbaths.
 Come on…

 The soul of the sluggard craves and gets nothing,